 Entities registered in an External GHG ETS to which California has linked pursuant to subarticle 12 are not eligible to purchase from the California Reserve.

-Only entities registered into the California GHG Cap-and-Trade Program as provided in sections 95811 or 95813 shall be eligible to purchase allowances from the Reserve.
+Only entities registered into the California Cap-and-Invest Program as provided in sections 95811 or 95813 shall be eligible to purchase allowances from the Reserve.
 Prior to participating in a Reserve sale, any primary or alternate account representative that will be submitting bids on behalf of entities eligible to participate in Reserve sales must have already submitted any additional information required by the financial services administrator.

 Timing of Reserve Sales.